jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 Speed of RTB is important as it usually occurs within a second.
 Data accuracy is also very important as it impacts how much money advertisers pay.

 Based on ad click event aggregations, advertisers can make decisions such as adjust target audience and keywords.
+The campaign managers can control the budget or adjust bidding strategies, such as changing targeted audience groups, keywords,etc. Key metrics used in advertising, including click through rate (CTR) and conversion rate (CVR) depend on aggregated ad click data.

 # Step 1 - Understand the Problem and Establish Design Scope
  * C: What is the format of the input data?
+ * I: It's a log file located in different servers and the latest click events are appended to the end of the log file.
+The event has the following attributes: ad_id, click_timestamp, user_id, ip and country.
+ * C: What is the data volume?
  * I: 1bil ad clicks per day and 2mil ads in total.
 Number of ad-click events grows 30% year-over-year.
  * C: What are some of the most important queries our system needs to support?
  * I: Top queries to take into consideration: